well-typed/ghc-events-analyze/doc/blogpost/introducing.md

 ![server with -I0.3](server-I0.3.timed.png)

-(This uses `ghc-events-analyze`'s `--filter` option to only show certain events/threads.)
+(`ghc-events-analyze`'s reports are fully customizable through a simple scripting language; many of the diagrams in this blogpost are generated using custom scripts in order to improve readability.)
 The labelled time periods now clearly show when the server is handing requests of type A and B, and we see corresponding spikes in CPU activity in the server's main thread (with ID 6).
 Threads 4 and 5 handle communication between the client and server, and we see "blips" at the start